Q: Where is Voyageurs National Park?

 Q: Where is the wheelchair accessible campsite in the park?

-A: The park has an accessible campsite, N41, at Voyageurs Narrows.
-It is located just southwest of Mica Island on Namakan Lake.
-The campsite is available by reservation only.
+A: The park has several accessible campsites: N41, at Voyageurs Narrows, R26 at Sunrise Point, K54 at the Kabetogama Lake Group Site, and R74 at the Rainy Lake Group Site.
+These campsites are available by reservation only.
 Woodenfrog State Forest Campground and Ash River Campground, both located near the park, also offer accessible campsites to visitors.

 Q: Are there any roads in the park?